 Now you could either sell your paid-up house for the capital to start a business, and downgrade to a smaller home in the process.
 The more sensible option, however, is just to cash-out the existing property.
 This lets you retain the property (perhaps even rent it out to cover the low cash-out repayments), while also giving you the seed money that you need for your venture.

 In short, cash-out refinancing solves one of the main problems of property assets: illiquidity

 Property is great, but the main complaint about property investment is that huge amounts of capital get tied up.
 Cash-out refinancing frees up this capital, and allows investors a lot more flexibility.

 Just be careful not to do anything stupid with it, like cash-out your house to pay for a Ferrari.

-Would you take out a home equity loan?
-Share your views in the comments section or on our Facebook community page.
+Would you take out a home equity loan on your property?
+Share your views in the comments below!

 If you found this article helpful, 99.co recommends Pros and cons of repaying your mortgage before the loan tenure is up and 4 reasons why refinancing using the cheapest home loan isn’t always the best move